Kashu7100/Qualia2.0/examples/README.md

 ## Introduction
 Animals, including humans, change their behavior through experience.
+It is said that the brain has three types of leaning system: supervised learning, reinforcement learning, and unsupervised leaning.

 The following diagram depicts the basic structure of learning in brains:

 <p align="center">